-(c) "State oversight agency" means the agency or office of state government identified by the secretary to provide regulatory oversight of medication-assisted treatment programs on behalf of the State of West Virginia.
-The designated state oversight agency is responsible for licensing monitoring and investigating complaints and grievances regarding medication-assisted treatment programs. (d) The powers and duties of the state authority include, but are not limited to, the following: (1) Facilitate the development and implementation of rules, regulations, standards and best practice guidelines to assure the quality of services delivered by medication-assisted treatment programs; (2) Act as a liaison between relevant state and federal agencies; (3) Review medication-assisted treatment guidelines, rules, regulations and recovery models for individualized treatment plans of care developed by the federal government and other nationally recognized authorities approved by the secretary; (4) Assure delivery of technical assistance and informational materials to medication- assisted treatment programs as needed; (5) Perform both scheduled and unscheduled site visits to medication-assisted treatment programs in cooperation with the identified state oversight agency when necessary and appropriate; (6) Consult with the federal government regarding approval or disapproval of requests for exceptions to federal regulations, where appropriate; (7) Review and approve exceptions to federal and state dosage policies and procedures; (8) Receive and refer patient appeals and grievances to the designated state oversight agency when appropriate; and needed and the location of a proposed medication-assisted treatment program.
+2 treatment program within this state, a medication-assisted treatment program shall be approved 3 by the state opioid treatment authority for operation of a medication-assisted treatment program 4 in this state.
+5 (b) The state opioid treatment authority shall act as the state's coordinator for the 6 development and monitoring of medication-assisted treatment programs and it shall serve as a 7 liaison with the appropriate federal agencies.
+8 (c) The designated state oversight agency is responsible for licensing, monitoring and 9 investigating complaints and grievances regarding medication-assisted treatment programs.
+10 (d) The powers and duties of the state opioid treatment authority include, but are not 11 limited to, the following: 12 (1) Facilitate the development and implementation of rules, regulations, standards and 13 best practice guidelines to ensure the quality of services delivered by medication-assisted 14 treatment programs; 15 (2) Act as a liaison between relevant state and federal agencies; 16 (3) Review medication-assisted treatment guidelines, rules, regulations and recovery 17 models for individualized treatment plans of care developed by the federal government and other 18 nationally recognized authorities approved by the secretary; 19 (4) Ensure delivery of technical assistance and informational materials to medication- 20 assisted treatment programs as needed; 21 (5) Perform both scheduled and unscheduled site visits to medication-assisted treatment 22 programs in cooperation with the identified state oversight agency when necessary and 23 appropriate; 24 (6) Consult with the federal government regarding approval or disapproval of requests for 25 exceptions to federal regulations, where appropriate; 26 (7) Review and approve exceptions to federal and state dosage policies and procedures; 27 (8) Receive and refer patient appeals and grievances to the designated state oversight